finalLy134/fl-dispatch/README.md

 ```

 #### 2. Head to `colors.json`
 Add the colors for your `beanmachine` job.
-Copy the format of the `ambulance` job and modify as needed:
+Copy the format of the `ambulance` job or any other job that's in there and modify as needed:
 We would to modify the job's **name**, **label** and **colors**:
 ```lua
 "beanmachine": {